-At this point, I recommend you plan a coffee and chocolate break at Vizio Virtu’, a fabulous chocolate shop about 10 minutes walk from San Marco, in the direction of Rialto Bridge, our next stop.
+At this point, plan a coffee and chocolate break at Vizio Virtu’, a fabulous chocolate shop about 10 minutes walk from San Marco, in the direction of Rialto Bridge, our next stop.

 The Fondaco is an old Venetian building now turned elegant shopping mall and I recommend seeing in under two accounts.

 First, it is beautiful and an architectural transformation worth seeing for its aesthetic value.